rkoron007/docker/demos/pushing_to_heroku/README.md

    - Seeding: `heroku run rails db:seed -a {NAME_OF_APP}`

-**Reminder**: We don't have Active Storage on this Application but if we did we would need add our `master.key` to Heroku too!
+**Reminder**: We don't have Active Storage on this Application but if we did we would need add our `master.key` and any configuration keys to our Heroku config too!

 And that is it!
 We can now use `heroku open` to be able to see the Pokedex application in all it's glory!
 If you run into any troubles while you are